 A Classic Event

-Hoffman witnessed the event evolve during his nearly three decades as a volunteer and participant.
-The two-day event involved golf at several golf courses including the Washington Duke Inn & Golf Club and the Croasdaile Country Club and a celebrity showcase.
-Golfers would play on teams, and Hoffman recalls being paired up with golf legend Sam Snead during his first time playing at the Classic.
-Hoffman would play with Snead several more times during the Classic as well as with many other golf and sports greats.
+Hoffman watched the event evolve during his nearly three decades as a volunteer and participant.
+The two-day event involved golf at several golf courses, including the Washington Duke Inn & Golf Club and the Croasdaile Country Club, and a celebrity showcase.
+Golfers were organized into teams, and Hoffman recalls being paired up with golf legend Sam Snead during his first time playing at the Classic.
+Hoffman would play with Snead several more times during the Classic, as well as with many other golf and sports greats.
 Once while playing at Croasdaile in the 1980s, Hoffman recalls playing in the group in front of Michael Jordan.

 Como stepped down from his role in the event in the late 1990s, and comedian Jeff Foxworthy took over as leader and honorary chair.
 During Foxworthy’s time with the Classic, he presented Hoffman and his wife, Shirley, an award for their commitment to the Duke Children’s Classic and Duke Children’s.
 Hoffman was touched by the recognition and treasures his photos and memories of sharing the stage with Foxworthy.
-The final Duke Children’s Classic was held in 2008; in total, the event raised $14 million for clinical care, pediatric research, and family support at Duke Children’s.
+The final Duke Children’s Classic was held in 2008.
+All told, the event raised $14 million for clinical care, pediatric research, and family support at Duke Children’s.

 Joe and Shirley Hoffman with comedian and Duke Children's Classic chair Jeff Foxworthy, at the 1999 classic.

 Joe and Shirley Hoffman at the Washington Duke Inn & Golf Club in September of 2021.

 Attendees enjoy the Duke Children's Classic, including Dr. William G. Anlyan, center in white hat.